Man jumps on plane wing as it prepares for takeoff

 He then jumped onto a wing of the plane and tried to access the cabin, the airline said.
 The pilot radioed the tarmac to report the incident, according to the airline.

-The incident happened Friday morning at the domestic wing of the Muritala Muhammed International airport in Lagos.
+The incident happened Friday morning at the domestic wing of the Murtala Muhammed International airport in Lagos.

 A video taken by a passenger on the aircraft shows the man moving around the wing of the plane as frightened passengers called on the crew to open the exit doors.